-In this short guide, we look at how cotton rates amongst different measures to see how sustainable and eco friendly it really is.
+In this short guide, we look at how cotton rates amongst different measures to see how sustainable and eco friendly it might really be.

 Summary – How Sustainable & Eco Friendly Is Regular Cotton For Clothing, Fabric & Textiles?

-Although it’s one of the most popular/commonly used fibres in the world, regular cotton appears to be one of the most unsustainable and least eco friendly.
+Although it’s one of the most popular/commonly used fibres in the world, regular cotton appears to have several major areas where it may lack sustainability and eco friendliness.

 It uses a lot of water, a lot of pesticides and fertilizer, a lot of land (agricultural land that needs to be suitable for growing crops), a lot of processing chemicals, and dyes and bleaches (amongst other resources and inputs).
 It’s responsible for damage/pollution to the environment, wildlife, and humans as well.
 It’s also heavily subsidized in some countries too.

-On the flip side, cotton has such a wide range of uses, it can be produced at scale, it’s cheap compared to other fibres, and it can be blended with other fibres.
+On the flip side, cotton has such a wide range of uses, it can be produced at scale, it’s cheap compared to other fibres (in part because the eco cost isn’t paid upfront), and it can be blended with other fibres.
 Cotton provides mass employment for farmers and cotton industry workers, and is a popular fibre for consumers because of characteristics and benefits of the final product.

 In several countries, over the last 50 years or so, there has also been improvements in developed countries across key indicators such as yields, water usage, and overall resource and production efficiency in the cotton industry.